 Iran is synonymous with the Persian carpet for many people around the world.
-So buying a Persian carpet is a great decision if you travel to Iran.
+So buying a Persian rug is a great decision, whether you want to buy online or purchase it in your travel to Iran.
 What is the Persian carpet?
 What are its main characteristics?
 How can you have the correct choice?
-Here we provide you with some details about Persian carpet in order to have a great purchase!
+Here we provide you with some details about Persian rugs in order to have a great purchase!

 Probably you hear about the high price of Persian carpets.
 This issue may limit your choice.
 However, you can make a wise decision according to your budget.
 Here you can find some tips that help you to set your budget for the best choice while you want to purchase a Persian carpet: